changkun/modern-cpp-tutorial/book/en-us/02-usability.md

 In addition, in the above code, we used `decltype` and `std::is_same` which are modern C++ syntax.
-In simple terms, `decltype` is used for type derivation, and `std::is_same` is used.
+In simple terms, `decltype` is used for type derivation, and `std::is_same` is used to compare the equality of the two types.
-To compare the equality of the two types, we will discuss them in detail later in the [decltype](#decltype) section.
+We will discuss them in detail later in the [decltype](#decltype) section.

 ### constexpr